forcemagic/worker-scheduler/README.md

 This simple example would fetch your public IP address, return it, and `console.log` it out *every day*!
 (Every worker is forked out of the scheduler, so don't worry about hanging your master process!)

-# Just a quick note...

-Have you noticed?
-This library is sitting under the `instawatcher` organization.
-That's because it's the core of Instawatcher!
-I had to write a completely new "background task scheduler", because none of the available ones fit the needs of IW.